- Microdermabrasion uses a diamond-tipped handpiece or a spray of crystals to exfoliate dead skin cells and resurface the outer layer of skin.

 - Microdermabrasion treatments are effective for a number of skin conditions, including photoaged skin, acne, scarring, fine lines, melasma and uneven skin tones.

-- Results of microdermabrasion facials are immediate but mild and typically require multiple sessions for the most effective improvements.
+- Results of microdermabrasion facials are immediate but mild, and typically require multiple sessions for the most effective results.

-- Side effects following treatment are mild and clear up within hours of a procedure.
+- Side effects following treatment are mild and clear up within hours.

 What Is Microdermabrasion?